 While most forms of workplace discrimination are illegal under federal law, discrimination against parents is not included in the mandate.
 Caregiver discrimination lawsuits have nonetheless increased dramatically, tripling over the past decade.
 Mothers, fathers, and other caregivers may struggle to balance work and home responsibilities in a culture that requires full-time presence and does not offer flexible options.
 These employees may experience anxiety, isolation, and demotivation, leading to reduced productivity.

 In 2019, sexual harassment charges filed through the EEOC cost employers a record of $68.2 million.
-Despite the ubiquitousness of sensitivity training and sexual harassment policies, 40% of women and 16% of men report being sexual harassment at work.
+Despite the ubiquitousness of sensitivity training and sexual harassment policies, 40% of women and 16% of men report being sexually harassed at work.
 Nearly every company in America has a grievance procedure in place, yet rates of sexual harassment haven’t changed in forty years.

 Researchers have found that sexual harassment programs are more effective in organizations with gender-diverse management.
 Fighting discrimination and harassment comes from the top, so hire supervisors that support your organization’s commitment to cultural safety and prioritize inclusive hiring criteria.